sarasinha1207/gssocFAQ-Bot/README.md

 # 🤖 GSSoC FAQ Bot

 An intelligent FAQ bot built using Python and Flask, designed to answer queries related to GirlScript Summer of Code (GSSoC).
-This bot reads FAQs from a JSON file and returns the most relevant answer using semantic similarity via NLP techniques.
+This bot reads FAQs from a JSON file and returns the most relevant answer using semantic similarity via string matching techniques.

 ---

 ## 🔧 Features

-- Query understanding with Natural Language Processing (NLP)
+- Query understanding with string matching Processing
 - Cosine similarity-based matching
 - Preloaded with GSSoC-related FAQs
 - Easy-to-extend question-answer pairs